cathydutton/cathydutton.github.io/_drafts/2017-03-19-can-we-just-use-css-now?.md

 date:   2017-03-19
 ---

-CSS pre=procesors have become a standard feature of front end applications.
-Features provided by the likes of Sass, Scss, Less, Stylus and Rework allow CSS to be managed in a way not previously possible.
-Variables allow for the re-use of properties, mixins help output DRY code and functions allow for calculations within CSS.
+CSS preprocessors have become a standard feature of front end applications.
+Features provided by the likes of Sass, Scss, Less, Stylus and Rework allow CSS to be approached in a ways not previously possible.
+Variables allow for the re-use of properties, mixins help output DRY CSS and functions allow for calculations to be made.

-The questions I have started to ask myself latley however are "Do I still need to use a CSS pre-processors?" and "What problems am I solving by using one"
+The questions I have started to ask myself lately however are:

+ * What problems am I solving with Sass?

+ and:

+ * Do I still need to use a CSS preprocessor?

 ## Why I fell in love with Sass